CsillaVamos/csillavamos/projects/tutaj_terkep.md

 ## Methods
 Area of interest was marked in a base map in ArcGIS Pro, and transferred to Krita, a digital drawing program.
 Using local map guides of the area, locations of interest where emphasized and artistic details were created.
-During the multiple revisions, geographically correct land-use, town locations, and river location was balanced with aesthetically pleasing and comprehensible map with artistic details relevant for the camp theme.
+Geographical accuracy in land use, town locations, and river placement was balanced with visual clarity and artistic elements relevant to the camp theme.